asharma567/anomaly-detection-exercise/jog.md

 3. As we know all too well, accuracy is a very misleading metric (especially with unbalanced classes).
 Create confusion matrix to compare the false positives and false negatives.
     * Which is worse in this case (false positive or false negative)?

+4. To improve on the prediction and detect more of the fake domains we will perform some more feature engineering.
+Using scikit-learn compute (and count) 3, 4, and 5 character ngrams of the domain names.

 4. Random forest also has the added benefit of performing some feature selection for us.
 Since we only have a small number of features this isn't too important from a selection/reduction perspective, but it can tell us a stringer signal for a spoofed domain.
 Which feature is the best indicator of a fake domain?

 4. We always usually want a second opinion in life.
 Use scikit-learn's Logistic regression and create ROC plots for the LogisticRegression and Random forest.
 Which one performs better?
 And what might we want to set as our threshold?